Informal and Privatized Transit: Incentives, Efficiency and Coordination: Model

 \section{Model}

-This section introduces a stylized two-sided market model of informal and privatized transit with a fixed menu of routes.
+This section introduces a stylized model of informal and privatized transit with a fixed menu of routes.
 On these routes, \emph{riders} seek to make trips, and service is provided by profit-seeking informal or privatized operators, whom we refer to as \emph{minibus drivers} (or simply \emph{drivers}).
 Motivated by the practical operations of these systems, our framework captures two key features shaping incentives and equilibrium outcomes: (i) driver route choice and competition for profitable routes, which endogenously determine service capacities across routes, and (ii) rider queuing and waiting delays, which influence their willingness to use informal transit.
-While real-world informal and privatized transit systems are highly complex, our model abstracts from some operational details to isolate these two core forces~\citep{cervero2000informal}, while remaining faithful to how these systems operate in practice.
-These abstractions enable a tractable framework that yields clear insights into the incentives and equilibrium behavior in informal transit systems, and extending the model to incorporate additional operational features is a valuable future research direction.
-For a discussion of our modeling assumptions beyond that presented in this section, see Appendix~\ref{subsec:model-assumptions}.

-In the following, we first introduce notation and describe the features of the informal transit environment we study (Section~\ref{subsec:preliminaries}) and specify rider demand for informal transit as a function of driver supply on each route (Section~\ref{subsec:rider-payoffs}).
-Then, we define driver payoffs and the equilibrium notion we study in Section~\ref{subsec:eq-def}.
-Finally, we introduce the performance metrics of cumulative driver profit and rider welfare and present the price of anarchy notion in Section~\ref{subsec:poa}.
+In the following, we first introduce notation and describe the features of the informal transit environment we study (Section~\ref{subsec:preliminaries}) and specify rider demand for informal transit as a function of driver supply (Section~\ref{subsec:rider-payoffs}).
+Then, we define driver payoffs and our equilibrium notion in Section~\ref{subsec:eq-def}.
+Next, we introduce the performance metrics of cumulative driver profit and rider welfare and present the price of anarchy notion in Section~\ref{subsec:poa}.
+Finally, we discuss modeling assumptions in Section~\ref{subsec:model-assumptions}.